 But from this Buddhist point of view, I think my grouchy friends may be right.
 And Buddhism takes their thought one step further: not only should every day be like Valentine’s Day, but everyone should be our valentine!

-So with that thought, we wish you a happy Valentine’s Day, however you choose to celebrate it.
-And we especially offer our hearts to those of you out there who are lonely, cooped up in your apartments, missing the presence and touch of other human beings.
+So with that thought, we especially offer our hearts to those of you out there who are lonely, cooped up in your apartments, missing the presence and touch of other human beings.
 May we each find the boundless love within ourselves that encompasses our partner, our family, our friends, and even strangers and enemies.

 Thanks for joining us in this week’s episode of A Skeptic’s Path to Enlightenment.
-This is a new format we’re experimenting with, mixing in quotes from different experts.
-So we’d love to hear what you think of it.
+We’d love to hear what you think of it.
 If you have a moment, you can share your thoughts on Instagram or Facebook or on our website or our private meditation community that everyone is welcome to join at skepticspath.org.

 Our podcast and all our materials are free and ad free, and donations like yours keep us going.
 So if you have been enjoying our episodes, we are grateful for donations of any size.